 There’s something magical and mesmerizing about a teeter-totter, also known as a seesaw, that has made it a playground favorite for decades.
 One of the best things about it is that it’s meant to be enjoyed with friends.
 Whether your own children are playing on it or your child and a best friend, a teeter-totter promotes active group play.

 Today’s designs go well beyond a wooden board balanced over a log.
 There are four-seat models and those that rotate to multiply the teeter-totter fun.
 Airplanes, whales, and alligators also make an appearance and add to the whimsy.

 Teeter-totters are categorized either by a recommended age range or maximum weight limit.
 Take both into consideration to make sure you get a model that’s both safe and durable.
 Of course, you’ve also got to think about your available backyard or indoor space, too.
 After that, it’s all about fun.
-If you’re ready to turn your backyard into a playground your kids won’t want to leave, keep reading to find the perfect teeter-totter for your family.
-Take a look at our favorites, too.

 Home teeter-totters are what you generally find in backyards, while commercial teeter-totters are found in public parks and school playgrounds.
 Domestic models are less expensive, but they have a lighter build and sacrifice durability.
 You can purchase commercial teeter-totters for your backyard, but they can cost as much as ten times more than a domestic model, and they need to be secured permanently in one spot.